piyush2001-git/dynamic_db_connect_POC/README.md

     pip install -r requirements.txt

-4. **Add AzureOpenAI Authentication details**
-    In `ai_agent_response.py` replace the placeholder with your API key and endpoint to authenticate before using the app
+4. **Add AzureOpenAI Authentication details** in `ai_agent_response.py` replace the placeholder with your API key and endpoint to authenticate before using the app

 5. **Initialize Databases**
     Create sqlite databases as: